 Types of Relationship Counsellors

-When seeking help for relationship issues, it’s crucial to understand the different types of professionals available and the unique approaches they employ.
+When seeking help for relationship issues, it’s essential to understand the various types of professionals and their respective approaches.

-Seek professionals with a degree in family therapy or systemic therapy, often with accreditation from a recognised body like the Australian Counselling Association (ACA), Psychotherapy and Counselling Federation of Australia (PACFA), or Australian Health Practitioner Regulation Agency (AHPRA).
+Professionals often hold degrees in family or systemic therapy and are accredited by bodies such as the Australian Counselling Association (ACA), the Psychotherapy and Counselling Federation of Australia (PACFA), or the Australian Health Practitioner Regulation Agency (AHPRA).

 Specific Approaches in Couples Therapy